-The purpose of the California Terrestrial and Wildlife Management Plan is to state the measures the Renewal Corporation will implement to avoid and minimize impacts to terrestrial and wildlife species (excluding bald and golden eagles) within the California Terrestrial and Wildlife Management Plan Boundary.
-Avoidance and minimization measures for bald and golden eagles are provided in the Bald and Golden Eagle Conservation Plan.
+The purpose of the California Terrestrial and Wildlife Management Plan is to state the measures the Renewal Corporation will implement to avoid and minimize impacts to terrestrial and wildlife species (excluding bald and golden eagles) within the California Terrestrial and Wildlife Management Plan Boundary from the Proposed Action.
+Avoidance and minimization measures for bald and golden eagles are provided in the Bald and Golden Eagle Management Plan, a subplan of the Terrestrial and Wildlife Management Plan.